HarrisHongting/COMP0124-MAAI/README.md

 6. `pip install gym==0.21.0`.

-7. Run `hetero_highway.py` as a test environment, if it works, the environment is configured successfully!
+7. Run `hetero_highway.py` in the test folder as a test environment, if it works, the environment is configured successfully!

 # Progress